-Future work should build on European initiative such as SEMPIA - North Atlantic as well as various other relevant initiatives (e.g. ATLAS, SPONGES, MERCES in North Atlantic).
+Future work should build on European initiative such as SEMPIA

+North Atlantic as well as various other relevant initiatives (e.g. ATLAS, SPONGES, MERCES in North Atlantic)

-Guiding question 2.
-Is an international project needed to promote the establishment and implementation of a REMP for the MAR/central and southwest Indian Ridges?
+Guiding question 2: Is an international project needed to promote the establishment and implementation of a REMP for the MAR/central and southwest Indian Ridges?

 - A scoping paper on data gap analysis is needed; at present the knowledge on South Atlantic ridge areas is scarce compared to the North Atlantic.
-The same applies to southeast Indian Ridge compared to southwest Indian Ridge and Central Indian Ridge. - a.
-"JPI Oceans" international initiative or other forms of collaboration is needed for increasing knowledge at the regional level for PMS sites, in particular addressing biogeographic regions. - b.
+The same applies to SEIR compared to SWIR and CIR. - a.
+A "JPI Oceans" international initiative or other forms of collaboration is needed for increasing knowledge at the regional level for PMS sites, in particular addressing biogeographic regions. - b.
 An international partnership initiative that could acquire new data for refinement and improvement of APEI design for the regions of interest.